sider/sider-docs/docs/advanced-settings/private-dependencies.md

 ![Generate SSH private key](../assets/ssh-key-generate-key.png)

-When you click the “Generate Key” button, Sider generates a 4096 bit RSA key used in analysis sessions automatically.
+When you click the **"Generate Key"** button, Sider generates a 4096 bit RSA key used in analysis sessions automatically.

 > We strongly recommend against adding secret keys to public repositories.
 Their analysis results are publicly accessible, and your secret keys might get exposed.